-Palestinians deny IS claim for deadly attack on Israeli
+Palestinians dispute IS claim for deadly attack on Israel

-RAMALLAH, West Bank (AP) — Palestinian militants denied an Islamic State claim Saturday that it was behind a deadly attack against Israel, saying it was their people who killed a female police officer on duty near Jerusalem’s Old City.
+DEIR ABU MASHAL, West Bank (AP) — Palestinian militants disputed an Islamic State claim Saturday that it was behind a deadly attack against Israel, saying it was their people who killed a female police officer on duty near Jerusalem’s Old City.

 IS issued a statement taking responsibility for the stabbing and shooting attacks Friday evening.
 If true, it would mark the first direct IS action against Israel and the group warned on its affiliate news agency it “will not be the last.”